 Though I'm not predicting it at this point, a Hillary Clinton insurgency against President Obama doesn't seem so outside the realm of possibility -- not in the Democratic Party.
 The speculation is occasioned by the remarkable Gallup poll of September '10 finding that just 52 percent -- of Democrats -- would vote to re-nominate Obama for president, to 37 percent for Clinton.
 In fact there've been quite a lot of one-termers and contested re-nominations on the Democrat side in the six decades since the Second World War.

-Clinton of course had two terms, but it has to be said that he was the beneficiary in both his elections of a strong third-party candidacy in Ross Perot that split the anti-Clinton vote and put Clinton in the White House with 43 percent and 49 percent of the popular vote.
+Clinton of course won two terms, though it has to be said that he was the beneficiary in his first election especially of a strong third-party candidacy in Ross Perot, who split the anti-Clinton vote in '92 and '96 such that Clinton could pass through to the White House with 43 percent and 49 percent of the popular vote.
 And a third-party candidacy as substantial as Perot's is not a usual thing historically.

-Carter had a serious primary challenge in '80 from Ted Kennedy which might have gone to Kennedy had he not fallen on his face in the 60 Minutes interview when he couldn't answer the question of why he was running, and of course the Chappaquiddick business didn't help.
-Carter was only weakened the more by that challenge and wound up losing the general election to Reagan so badly that he conceded before the polls had closed on the West Coast.
+Carter was the object of a contested primary in '80 which might conceivably have gone to Ted Kennedy had Kennedy not fallen on his face in the 60 Minutes interview when he couldn't answer the question of why he was running, and of course the Chappaquiddick business didn't help.
+Carter was only weakened the more by the challenge and wound up losing the general election to Reagan so badly that he'd conceded before the polls were closed on the West Coast.

-Johnson finished out the last year of John Kennedy's term and then won a term of his own in '64, but he was counted as a one-term president and eligible for re-election in 1968 when the writing on the wall was so apparent to even him that he announced, "I will not seek, nor will I accept, the nomination" of the Democratic Party.
-Johnson would have been challenged from his Left by Bobby Kennedy among others, and indeed the Democratic National Convention that year was a circus and the Democrat Party was radicalized and banished from the presidency for seven of the next ten elections.
+Johnson served out the last year of John Kennedy's term and then won a term of his own in '64, but he was eligible per the 22nd Amendment for re-election in the spring of '68 when the writing on the wall had become sufficiently plain that he announced, "I shall not seek, and I will not accept, the nomination of my party for another term as your president."
+Johnson had come within eight points of losing the New Hampshire primary to Eugene McCarthy, which result had brought Bobby Kennedy into the race.
+The Democratic National Convention that summer was a circus and the Democrat Party was radicalized and banished from the presidency for seven of the next ten elections.

-Kennedy was of course assassinated about three years into his only term, so that example can be left out of consideration.
+Kennedy obviously was assassinated about three years into his only term, so his case can only be left out of consideration.

 Which leaves Truman.
-Truman filled out three-quarters of Franklin Roosevelt's last term and then won a term of his own in '48 but was eligible for a second term in '52, until he lost the Democrat primary in New Hampshire to Estes Kefauver, saw the writing on the wall, and declined to offer for re-election.
-The Democrats nominated Adelai Stevenson later that year to lose to Eisenhower.
+Truman filled out all but a few months of Franklin Roosevelt's last term and then won a term of his own in '48 but was exempted from the 22nd Amendment and was on the ballot in the Democratic primaries of '52, until he lost New Hampshire to Estes Kefauver, 55-44 percent, whereupon he announced he'd not stand for re-election.
+The Democrats nominated Adlai Stevenson later that year and again four years after that, to lose to Eisenhower.

-So Bill Clinton is the only proper two-termer the Democrats have had since FDR in the '30s and '40s, and even Clinton needed a historically-anomalous third-party candidacy to give him a push across the finish line.
+So Bill Clinton is the only proper two-termer the Democrat Party has produced since FDR in the '30s and '40s, and even Clinton got a push across the finish line by a historically-anomalous third-party candidacy.

-On the other side in the same period are Bush 43, Bush 41, Reagan, Ford, Nixon, and Eisenhower.
+On the other side in that same period are Bush 43, Bush 41, Reagan, Ford, Nixon, and Eisenhower.
 Bush 43, Reagan, Nixon, and Eisenhower were all elected to two terms, though Nixon didn't finish out his second.
-Ford assumed the presidency to fill out that second Nixon term, was challenged seriously in the '76 Republican primary by Reagan, and gave way to the Carter interregnum.
+Ford assumed the presidency to fill out that second Nixon term, was challenged seriously in the '76 Republican primaries by Reagan, and gave way to the Carter interregnum.
 But Ford doesn't exactly fit in this scheme on account of he was never elected.
-Which leaves George H. W. Bush, who was a one-termer and the object of a spirited Republican primary in '92 from Pat Buchanan among others, though Bush 43 suffered from the same Perot phenomenon that aided Clinton.
+Which leaves George H. W. Bush, who was the object of a spirited primary challenge in '92 from Pat Buchanan among others, and a one-termer, though Bush 41 was hindered by the same 19-percent Perot phenomenon that aided Clinton.

 And that's it: the one-termers and the contested re-nominations have tended to be on the Democrat side in the six decades since the Second World War, and in fact that kind of thing has been the rule rather than the exception with Democrat presidents.